DigitalState/Demo/resource/fixtures/identities/README.md

 ### StaffPersona Entity

-An staff persona entity represents a persona for an staff identity.
+A staff persona entity represents a persona for an staff identity.
 It typically contains personal information such as first and last names, email, etc

 The properties are: